godak9/Credit_Card_Analysis_Machin_Learning/README.md

 ![Random_OS_Metrics](https://user-images.githubusercontent.com/104794100/197619398-b82a1d9a-90ec-4e5d-894b-c9254b1d34af.png)

 #### Model 2: **SMOTE** algorithm
 Using the Synthetic Minority Over-Sampling Technqiue (SMOTE) algorithm, instances of the minority class were interpolated added to the training set until the majority and minority classes were balanced.
 Instances from the minority class were added by creating _synthetic instances_ based on the neighboring values of the exisiting instances.
-For this section I imported the **SMOTE** class from the **imblearn.over_sampling** module.
-I first created an instance of the **SMOTE** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
+For this section, I imported the **SMOTE** class from the **imblearn.over_sampling** module.
+To use this class, I first created an instance of the **SMOTE** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
 Then, the computer generated predictions using the resampled data.
 The **SMOTE** algorithm added 52,722 samples to the minority class.
 ```
 # Resampling the training data with SMOTE
 from imblearn.over_sampling import SMOTE